 View this post on Instagram

-How do you generate User-Generated Content on social media?
+How can you generate User-Generated Content for your brand?